 The transmitter would therefore have had to travel through space (or vary its transmission frequency artificially) so as to follow exactly the mission profile stated by NASA, simulating not only the trip but also every lunar orbit, which entailed an increase and a decrease in the distance to Earth and therefore a consequent continuous frequency variation.

-A second transmitter, simulating exactly the movements of the Lunar Module when it detached from the Command and Service Module, would also have been necessary.
+A second transmitter, simulating exactly the movements of the Lunar Module when it detached from the Command and Service Module, landed on the Moon and lifted off from the lunar surface, would also have been necessary.

 To add to the complexity of this concept, it would have been necessary to transmit not only the radio and TV communications but also fake telemetry data that reported the state of the spacecraft to Mission Control.
 All these data would have to be created from scratch with perfect authenticity and would have to match exactly the speed and direction of the spacecraft, which would have been detectable by means of the Doppler effect.